Aliases for CSGALNACT1 Gene

 GeneCards Summary for CSGALNACT1 Gene

 CSGALNACT1 (Chondroitin Sulfate N-Acetylgalactosaminyltransferase 1) is a Protein Coding gene.
-Diseases associated with CSGALNACT1 include Skeletal Dysplasia.
+Diseases associated with CSGALNACT1 include Multiple Sclerosis.
 Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
-GO annotations related to this gene include glucuronosyltransferase activity and glucuronosyl-N-acetylgalactosaminyl-proteoglycan 4-beta-N-acetylgalactosaminyltransferase activity.
+Gene Ontology (GO) annotations related to this gene include glucuronosyltransferase activity and glucuronosyl-N-acetylgalactosaminyl-proteoglycan 4-beta-N-acetylgalactosaminyltransferase activity.
 An important paralog of this gene is CSGALNACT2.

 UniProtKB/Swiss-Prot for CSGALNACT1 Gene